 Dean graduated from the farms of Rutgers to a series of veterinary positions, including at Manhattan’s prestigious Animal Medical Center.
 Between flea baths, spays, and the occasional gunshot wound (the unofficial, “Welcome to New York City,” for rural internists) he continued to pursue writing opportunities and read a ton of history.
 Perhaps his favorite patient was a rabbit belonging to the Shah of Iran’s daughter, a rare confluence of his passions.

 After years in medicine, Dean dedicated himself to writing full time, working with the people inside the radio, television and Internet boxes.
 His resume includes a stint working for President Bill Clinton’s White House political adviser, writing and appearing in comedy opens on Rush Limbaugh the Television Show, web production, and authoring Regional Greek Cooking with his wife — a professional genealogist.
-He’s had one literary agent die and another retire, but continues to work on novels of historical fiction.

 Dean’s favorite historical figures are William McKinley, Theodore Roosevelt, Winston Churchill, and anarchist Emma Goldman.
 As his mother was a child in London during the Blitz, he’s always been fascinated by the Battle of Britain.